-Do you want to take the stress out of paying for that family vacation?
+Are you eager to take the stress out of paying for that family vacation?

-Do you want to be on the same page with your family about money?
+Would you like to be on the same page with your family about money?

 The answer is AUTOMATION.

-We are one week away from our due date with baby #2, and I could not think of a better time to talk about automation.
-Automation is a key component to having efficient systems set up in your home.
+We are one week away from our due date with baby #2, and I could not think of a better time to talk about how to automate your finances.
+Setting up automation in your home is a key component to having efficient systems.
 When you automate something, you tell it to do a specific action at a specific time.
 For example, automating your credit card to pay off in full on the 15th of every month.
 You set it and forget it.
 Another example would be putting a load of laundry in every morning.
 Specific action, specific time, no decisions.
 It’s an automated process that makes your life SO much easier.

 In this blog post, let’s look at 6 ways you can incorporate automation into the financial components of your life: